Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 ## 4. Generate a Contract Using an LLM

-We’ll now use an LLM to generate your contract code.
+We’ll now use an Ai to generate your contract code.
 Copy the prompt below and paste it into ChatGPT, Claude, or Gemini.

 Then, under the section labeled **“Now here’s what I want the contract to do”**, replace the example with your own idea.